-This Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") is a supplement to the accompanying unaudited and audited consolidated financial statements and provides additional information on our business, recent developments, financial condition, liquidity and capital resources, cash flows and results of operations.
+This Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") is a supplement to the accompanying consolidated financial statements and provides additional information on our business, recent developments, financial condition, liquidity and capital resources, cash flows and results of operations.
 MD&A is organized as follows:

-- Business Overview: This section provides a general description of our business, and a discussion of management's general outlook regarding market demand, our competitive position and product innovation, as well as recent developments we believe are important to understanding our results of operations and financial condition or in understanding anticipated future trends. - Basis of Presentation: This section provides a discussion of the basis on which our unaudited and audited consolidated financial statements were prepared. - Results of Operations: This section provides an analysis of our unaudited results of operations for the three months ended April 2, 2022 and March 27, 2021, respectively, and results of operations for the years ended January 1, 2022 and December 26, 2020, respectively.

-- Liquidity and Capital Resources: This section provides a discussion of our financial condition and an analysis of our unaudited cash flows for the three months ended April 2, 2022 and March 27, 2021, respectively, and cash flows for the years ended January 1, 2022 and December 26, 2020, respectively.
-This section also provides a discussion of our contractual obligations, other purchase commitments and customer credit risk that existed at April 2, 2022, as well as a discussion of our ability to fund our future commitments and ongoing operating activities through internal and external sources of capital. - Critical Accounting Policies and Estimates: This section identifies and summarizes those accounting policies that significantly impact our reported results of operations and financial condition and require significant judgment or estimates on the part of management in their application.
+- Business Overview: This section provides a general description of our business, and a discussion of management's general outlook regarding market demand, our competitive position and product innovation, as well as recent developments we believe are important to understanding our results of operations and financial condition or in understanding anticipated future trends. - · Basis of Presentation: This section provides a discussion of the basis on which our consolidated financial statements were prepared. - Results of Operations: This section provides an analysis of our results of operations for the years ended January 1, 2022 and December 26, 2020, respectively. - Liquidity and Capital Resources: This section provides a discussion of our financial condition and an analysis of our cash flows for the years ended January 1, 2022 and December 26, 2020, respectively.
+This section also provides a discussion of our contractual obligations, other purchase commitments and customer credit risk that existed at January 1, 2022, as well as a discussion of our ability to fund our future commitments and ongoing operating activities through internal and external sources of capital. - Critical Accounting Policies and Estimates: This section identifies and summarizes those accounting policies that significantly impact our reported results of operations and financial condition and require significant judgment or estimates on the part of management in their application.